alejandrovpm/tips-KUL/ROS.md

 Go to the directory of the workspace (e.g. ``cd catkin_ws``) and run the following line:
 ``rosdep install --from-paths src --ignore-src -r -y``

 That will install all the dependencies that are missing and needed to build the project.

+##URDF

+To convert a Xacro file into a common URDF file run the following:

+``rosrun xacro xacro --inorder -o model.urdf model.urdf.xacro``

+Be sure that the model.urdf.xacro is the file which contains also the parameter definition (the Xacro file uses some parameters marked with $).
+Usually this file looks has few lines.